Create and manage variables

 To delete a variable, right click the variable and select Delete variable.

 Tip: A variable can store multiple values, allowing for more dynamic designs.
-Learn how to use create multiple modes for variables →
+Learn how to create multiple modes for variables →

 Create an alias